Octopus traceability for EU importers

-From the vessel to the customer’s plate in Europe: identifiable batches, controlled cold chain and a clear export file.
+From catch to reefer container and EU entry checks: identifiable batches, controlled cold chain and a clear export file for purchasing, quality and logistics teams.

 Species: Octopus vulgaris · Area: FAO 34 (Mauritania) · Product: frozen octopus (whole cleaned)